Emerging Geohazards research group

 How can you work with us?

-Our laboratories are based in London (UK), Bloemfontein (South Africa), Tainan City (Taiwan) and Vienna (Austria).
-The teams interest fit four main work streams.
-If you are interested in any of our four main work streams and wish to join us as sabbatical researchers, PhD students or collaborators, let us know and we will be happy to arrange welcoming you in one of our laboratories in England and South Africa, or our partner teams in China, Taiwan and Austria.
+Our laboratories are based in Cambridge and London.
+We have partners in Bloemfontein (South Africa), Tainan City (Taiwan) and Vienna (Austria).
+Our works fit four main work streams.
+If you are interested in any of these and wish to join us as sabbatical researchers, PhD students or simply collaborators, let us know and we will be happy to arrange to welcome you to one of our laboratories.

 Work Stream 1.
 Cause: The risk of non-authigentic polymorphs